newtriks/cssapi/README.md

   }
 })
 ```
+Produces the following CSS:
 ```css
 @media (min-width: 50em) {
   padding: 1.25rem;
 }
 ```

-Note: this is the default behaviour, but the `>` is supported for consistency.
+*Note:* This is the default behaviour, but the `>` is supported for consistency.

 To generate a query targeting everything between two breakpoints: